Ella Flagg Young: Chicago Public Schools

 She began teaching elementary school in 1862.
 She then served as the principal of the new practice school of the Chicago Normal School from 1865 through 1871.
 She afterwards worked as a high school mathematics teacher.
 Her innovative methods at the practice school, as well as her tenure as a high school mathematics teacher, led to her appointment as a principal.

 From 1876 through 1888, she was the principal of elementary schools.
 Even though female applicants for principalships were not required to take the exam that male applicants were, Young insisted on taking the exam, and passed at the head of the list.
 This led to her appointment at one of the city's largest elementary schools, instead of one of the small primary schools that women were typically assigned to when they were made principals.
 She was first made principal of Scammon School in 1876, and three years later being promoted to principal of Skinner School (one of the city's biggest and most prestigious elementary schools).
 Young received a reputation for giving teachers at Skinner School the liberty to devise their own teaching methods.
 She was fond of saying, "no one can work in another's harness".
 She also ran faculty study groups on subjects such as Greek drama and English literature.
 She managed to successfully dismiss an incompetent school engineer, and was the first recorded Chicago principal who managed to do so without the engineer being reinstated.

-The style of administration she practiced received praise, including from Mayor Carter Harrison Sr., who called the Skinner School under Young's leadership, "the most effective social institution in the city".
+The style of administration she practiced received praise, including from Mayor Carter Harrison III, who called the Skinner School under Young's leadership, "the most effective social institution in the city".
 Harrison's neighborhood lay in the area served by Skinner School.
-In addition, Harrison's son, Carter Harrison Jr. (who himself would serve as mayor) would also offer praise of Young during her career.
+In addition, Harrison's son, Carter Harrison IV (who himself would serve as mayor) would also offer praise of Young during her career.

 From 1887 through 1889, Young was a district superintendent Chicago Public Schools.
 She gave teachers in her district a role in decision-making on matters concerning them, the first practical application of the idea of teachers' councils, which she had written about in her University of Chicago thesis.
 This was a brand-new practice in education.

 Young was principal of the Chicago Normal School from 1905 until becoming appointed superintendent of Chicago Public Schools in 1909.